 State income tax | 5.75% | 10.7% |

-Home prices in Newark are 67.6% higher than in Norfolk. - Income in Newark is 34.9% lower than in Norfolk, so you could earn less for doing the same job.
-The top employers in Newark include Panasonic Corporation of North America, Prudential Financial, and Prudential Capital & Investment Services.
+- Income in Newark is 34.9% lower than in Norfolk, so you could earn less for doing the same job.
+The top employers in Newark — including Panasonic Corporation of North America, Prudential Financial, and Prudential Capital & Investment Services — may pay more.

-- If youโre moving your family to Newark, keep in mind that your living expenses could increase.
+- If you're moving your family to Newark, keep in mind that your living expenses could increase.
 The cost of living for a family in Newark is 1.2% higher than in Norfolk.

 - The unemployment rate in Newark is 78.08% higher than in Norfolk.